 In achieving these aims, the school will, from time to time, publish information about pupils, including news articles and photos.
-The Data Protection Act 1998 affects the use of information about pupils, including images.
-An image of a child is personal data and it is, therefore, a requirement under the Act that consent is obtained from the parent of a child for any images made such as those used for school web sites, productions or other purposes.
+GDPR 2018 affects the use of information about pupils, including images.
+An image of a child is personal data and it is, therefore, a requirement, under GDPR, that consent is obtained from the parent of a child for any images made such as those used for school web sites, productions or other purposes.
 It is also important to take into account the wishes of the child, remembering that some children do not wish to have their photograph taken.